-Changes in the Viscous Friction In order to discuss the influence of various viscous friction levels in $T{fl}(\omega_l)$ on the steady-state behavior of the drill-string system (1), we consider two friction situations in comparison with the nominal friction torque, see 9(a).
-In all friction situations, the static friction level T{sl} is the same and the friction torques differ only for high angular velocities ω_l .
-For small velocities (approximately up to velocities where the friction curve reaches a minimum (for $\omega_l > 0$)) the friction models coincide.
+4.2.3 Changes in the Viscous Friction In order to discuss the influence of various viscous friction levels in $T{fl}(\omega_l)$ on the steady-state behavior of the drillstring system (1), we consider two friction situations in comparison with the nominal friction torque, see figure 10(a).
+In all friction situations, the static friction level $T{sl}$ is the same and the friction torques differ only for high angular velocities $\omega_l$ .
+For small velocities (approximately up to velocities where the friction curve reaches a minimum (for $\omega_l > 0$ )) the friction models coincide.
 As a consequence, the Hopf bifurcation points coincide.
-In one friction situation, the viscous friction level is higher (dark-grey line in figure 9(a)) and, in the second friction situation, the viscous friction level is lower (black line in the same figure) than in the nominal friction torque (light-grey line).
-The related bifurcation diagrams are shown in figure 9(b).
+In one friction situation, the viscous friction level is higher (dark-grey line in figure 10(a)) and, in the second friction situation, the viscous friction level is lower (black line in the same figure) than in the nominal friction torque (light-grey line).
+The related bifurcation diagrams are shown in figure 10(b).
 When we compare the obtained bifurcation diagrams, the following conclusions can be drawn.
-Firstly, equilibrium branches e_1, e'1 and e''1 are identical for all friction situations.
-Secondly, if the viscous friction level is lower, then the fold bifurcation point E'' appears for higher constant input voltages; i.e. in such cases torsional vibrations can appear for a larger range of input voltages u_c (compare discontinuous fold bifurcation points E' and E'' in figure 9(b)).
+Firstly, equilibrium branches $e_1, e'1$ and $e''1$ are identical for all friction situations.
+Secondly, if the viscous friction level is lower, then the fold bifurcation point E'' appears for higher constant input voltages; i.e. in such cases torsional vibrations can appear for a larger range of input voltages uc (compare discontinuous fold bifurcation points E' and E'' in figure 10(b)).
 In other words, for a lower viscous damping level torsional vibrations can appear in a larger range of input voltages, due to the fact that the region of coexistence of stable equilibria and stable limit cycles increases.
-In figure 9(b), we observe that a lower viscous friction level causes higher amplitudes of the torsional vibrations in the system.
-Namely, when the viscous friction level is lower, then the friction torque is also lower (see figure 9(a)); hence, the dissipated energy is lower and the amplitude of torsional vibrations is higher.
+In figure 10(b), we observe that a lower viscous friction level causes higher amplitudes of the torsional vibrations in the system.
+Namely, when the viscous friction level is lower, then the friction torque is also lower (see figure 10(a)); hence, the dissipated energy is lower and the amplitude of torsional vibrations is higher.